Places

 Safety & Stewardship Notes

-Baltic capitals are safe, clean, and well-connected.
-We coordinate visas (if required), ferry manifests, and local currency tips while monitoring regional advisories, weather, and port regulations so leaders can focus on participants and relationships.
+Baltic capitals are generally safe, clean, and well connected.
+We coordinate visas (if required), ferry manifests, and local transport while tracking weather, port operations, and regional advisories so leaders can keep attention on participants.

 FAQs

-• Q: How rough are the seas?
-A: Baltic crossings are generally calm, but we secure upgraded cabins, motion tips, and land-based alternatives if weather disrupts ferry schedules.
+- Q: How rough are the seas?
+A: Baltic crossings are usually calm, but we can secure upgraded cabins, provide motion-sickness guidance, and switch to land alternatives if weather disrupts ferry schedules.

-• Q: Are the cities walkable?
-A: Extremely—Old Towns are compact; we schedule guided walks with rest stops and provide coach shuttles for mobility needs.
+- Q: Are the cities walkable?
+A: Very.
+Old Town districts are compact; we build in guided walks, rest stops, and coach support for mobility needs.

 Review fundraising ideas in our travel commissions guide, or add the Baltic Sea to your request via the lead form when you’re ready to plan.